openstack/openstack-manuals/doc/user-guide-admin/source/cli_nova_evacuate.rst

       $ nova evacuate EVACUATED_SERVER_NAME HOST_B

    The command rebuilds the instance from the original image or volume and returns a password.
-The comamnd preserves the original configuration, which includes the instance ID, name, uid, IP address, and so on.
+The command preserves the original configuration, which includes the instance ID, name, uid, IP address, and so on.

    .. code-block:: console